top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/20_probability_basics.md

 Exactly why this formula is so important will be covered in more detail in later sections (TODO), but we will give an initial intuition here.

-Consider that the variable $X$ represens something that we are trying to estimate but cannot observe directly, and that the variable $Y$ represents a physical measurement that relates to $X$.
+Consider that the variable $X$ represents something that we are trying to estimate but cannot observe directly, and that the variable $Y$ represents a physical measurement that relates to $X$.
 We want to estimate the distribution over $X$ given the measurement $Y$, $p(x|y)$, which is called the *posterior* distribution.
-Bayes' rule tells us to do this.
+Bayes' rule lets us to do this.
 For every possible state, you take the probability that this measurement could have been generated, $p(y|x)$, which is called the *measurement likelihood*, you multiply it by the probability of that state being the true state, $p(x)$, which is called the *prior*, and you normalize over the probability of obtaining that measurement from any state, $p(y)$, which is called the *evidence*.